 These are all important questions to us intermittent fasters.
 The last thing I feel like doing is too much exercise so that I overeat and undo the benefits of my fasts.
-That sounds about as much fun as running a marathon backwards!
+That sounds about as much fun as running a marathon backwards.

 If you’ve read our previous article about how chronic cardio exercise can increase appetite and cravings for high calorie foods, I’m sure you’ll be interested to know whether you’re doing the right thing by adding exercise to your fasting schedule.
-Thankfully Krista Varady and colleagues looked at the effect of mixing exercise and intermittent fasting on weight loss in a recent study and has kindly answered these questions for us.
+Thankfully Krista Varady looked at the effect of mixing exercise and intermittent fasting on weight loss in a recent study and has answered these questions for us.